Huron University

-Huron University, also known as Si Tanka University at Huron, was a private university formerly located in Huron, South Dakota.
+Huron University, also known as Si Tanka University at Huron, was a private university formerly located in Huron, South Dakota, United States.
 Founded in 1883, it closed on April 1, 2005.

 History

 Founding

-What became Huron University was founded in 1883 as Presbyterian University of Southern Dakota, founded in Pierre while it was still in Dakota Territory.
+What became Huron University was founded in 1883 as Presbyterian University of Southern Dakota, founded in Pierre while it was still Dakota Territory.
 A year later, the school became Pierre University, but was commonly known as Pierre College.
 On May 31, 1887, the university conferred its first degree, which was the first degree to be awarded in the Dakota Territory.

 In 1897, the efforts of John L. Pyle, Mamie Shields Pyle, and other Huron residents led to the university's move to Huron, where it became Huron College.
 By 1915, the school had become accredited by the North Central Association of Colleges and Schools (NCA).
 Two years later one of its alumni won a Rhodes Scholarship and in 1932 one of its attending students also won the award.
-One student was George M. McCune, co-developer of the McCune-Reischauer romanization of Korean.
+One student was George M. McCune, co-developer of the McCune–Reischauer romanization of Korean.